HTTP-RPC/Kilo/README.md

 # Overview
-WebRPC is a mechanism for executing remote procedure calls via HTTP.
+WebRPC is a mechanism for executing remote procedure calls (RPCs) via HTTP.
 It is an intentionally simple protocol that is designed primarily to address common use cases in web service development.
+It offers a more RPC-centric alternative to REST, and a simpler, more web-centric alternative to SOAP.
 Any platform capable of submitting an HTTP request and consuming a JSON response can be a WebRPC client, and any platform capable of responding to an HTTP request and producing a JSON result can act as a WebRPC server.

 WebRPC procedures, or "methods", are encapsulated by a "service", which is simply a collection of related methods.
 The service and method names are specified in the path component of the request URL.
 Method arguments are passed either via the query string or in the request body, like an HTML form.
 Method results are typically returned as JSON values, although methods that do not return a value are also supported.